Darren Purse: Cardiff City

 In July 2005, Purse moved to Cardiff City in a deal worth just under £1 million.
 Five players (Alan Lee, Rhys Weston, Tony Warner, Chris Barker and Neil Alexander) accepted "substantial reductions in their wages" to allow the club to meet Purse's wage demands.
 He was appointed team captain, and forged a reputation for hard work and consistency as the foundation of the Cardiff defence, forming an effective partnership with Glenn Loovens.
 He scored six goals in 43 games in 2005–06 and scored four goals in 33 games in 2006–07.
 Purse signed a one-year extension to his contract at Ninian Park in July 2007.

-In August 2007, he received an injury to his knee cartilage and it was expected that he would be unavailable for up to four weeks, but he contracted an infection during an operation on the injured knee that delayed his return for a much longer period.
-He made his return to first team football in October, and went on to score a headed goal in the 2–1 League Cup defeat by Liverpool at Anfield on 31 October.
+In August 2007, he received an injury to his knee cartilage.
+It was expected that he would be unavailable for up to four weeks.
+He contracted an infection during an operation on the injured knee that delayed his return for a much longer period.
+He made his return to first-team football in October and went on to score a headed goal in the 2–1 League Cup defeat by Liverpool at Anfield on 31 October.
 The 2007–08 season turned into a disappointment for Purse as he was forced out of the side by "Bluebirds" fan favourite Roger Johnson.
-He also scored several own goals, including a spectacular volleyed pass back that proved too powerful for Cardiff goalkeeper Peter Enckelman.
-He was also labelled a "muppet" by Burnley forward Andrew Cole, after Purse was sent off for what was deemed a dangerous tackle against Cole, although Cardiff manager Dave Jones defended the player and the ban was later overturned.
+He also scored several own goals, including a spectacular volleyed backpass that proved too powerful for Cardiff goalkeeper Peter Enckelman.
+He was also labelled a "muppet" by Burnley forward Andy Cole, after Purse was sent off for what was deemed a dangerous tackle against Cole, although Cardiff manager Dave Jones defended the player and the ban was later overturned.
 Purse did not feature in City's FA Cup run to the final at Wembley, and was an unused substitute as Cardiff were beaten 1–0 by Portsmouth.

 Purse began the 2008–09 season on the bench until Glenn Loovens was sold to Celtic, and he returned to the starting line-up alongside Roger Johnson in September.
-He spent three months in the first team before losing his place in the side again, this time to Hungary international Gábor Gyepes who was signed as a replacement for Loovens, after a 2–1 defeat to Plymouth Argyle on 22 November after which Cardiff manager Dave Jones slammed the defensive performance of the team.
+He spent three months in the first-team before losing his place in the side again, this time to Hungary international Gábor Gyepes who was signed as a replacement for Loovens, after a 2–1 defeat to Plymouth Argyle on 22 November after which Cardiff manager Dave Jones slammed the defensive performance of the team.
 Purse responded by criticising his manager and stating that he did not deserve to be dropped from the side.
 Purse was told that he could leave the club if a replacement could be signed during the January transfer window and was allowed to open talks with fellow Championship side Norwich City, but Cardiff could not find a suitable replacement in time and the move was cancelled.
 Able to secure a play-off place on the last day of the 2008–09 season, Cardiff instead suffered defeat and missed out on the play-offs on goal difference.
-At the end of the season Purse was not offered an extension to his contract and left the club.
+At the end of the season, Purse was not offered an extension on his contract, so he left the club.